cartwatson/nixos-org-fork/doc/conflict-of-interest.md

 Conflict of Interest is any duty a covered individual has that has an interest in Nix or Nix adjacent work.

-Examples of CoI may include: full or part time work, subsidiaries, grants, gifts, sponorship, or otherwise the same payer of Nix related work.
-This list is non-exhaustive.
+A non-exhaustive list of examples of CoIs:
+- full or part time work
+- subsidiaries
+- grants
+- gifts
+- sponorship
+- a payer of Nix related work

 ## Covered Individuals